Vincit/curd/README.md

 Curd doesn't know anything about underlying database.
 It doesn't care about the way you generate queries either.
 All it needs is database's spec, sql with parameters (just as like java.jdbc) and occasionally database's table name.
 For example. you can generate queries with [HoneySql](https://github.com/jkk/honeysql).
+Crud operations in curd are declarative, clean and easy to comprehend.

 Notice, that you can supply as `db` input parameter either connection, or map with `:spec` key, containing connection.